masukuapi/masuku-lib/README.md

-# Face Detection API
+# Masuku - Face Detection ML Model

-This is a demo web application to shocase the efficent and fast face detection model which is trained on a custom dataset, the Model is based of YoloV5.
+This is a demo web application to showcase the efficient and fast face detection model, Masuku, which is trained on a custom dataset.
+The Model is based off YoloV5.

 ## Getting Started